 - Siser recommends setting the iron’s heat setting between “linen” and “cotton”

-- Cover the vinyl with craft paper or something similar before applying the iron
+- Cover the vinyl with craft paper, parchment paper or a teflon sheet before applying the iron

 - Keep some pressure on the iron to help the adhesive penetrate the fabric

 - Be aware that all parts of the iron’s face won’t be the same temperature.
 The center of the iron will be the hottest part.